Multimodal Financial Foundation Models (MFFMs): Progress, Prospects, and Challenges: Multimodal Financial Applications: Agentic FinAI Ecosystem

 \subsubsection{Tool Agents}

-\begin{itemize}[leftmargin=*] \item \textbf{Search agent}: Facing massive multimodal financial data, the MFFM-enhanced FinGPT search agent can retrieve and generate personalized results tailored to the diverse backgrounds and requirements of compound users.
+\begin{itemize}[leftmargin=*] \item \textbf{Search agent}: Facing massive multimodal financial data, the MFFM-enhanced FinGPT search agent retrieves and generates personalized results tailored to the diverse backgrounds and requirements of compound users.
 These agents would facilitate data-driven decision-making by providing precise, context-aware insights.
 More importantly, compared to professional financial database platforms such as the Bloomberg Terminal\footnote{https://www.bloomberg.com/professional/products/bloomberg-terminal/}, the cost of using commercial multimodal large language models (MM-LLMs) (e.g., GPT-4o) or deploying open-source MM-LLMs is lower.
 Users can easily construct their own customized financial AI search agents, achieving search results that rival those of professional agencies.
 The effectiveness of such an approach has already been demonstrated by FinGPT search agent~\cite{Felix2024FinGPTAgent, Zhang2023RetrievalAugmentedLLMs}.

-\item \textbf{Tutor agent}: There are two recent Guinness World Records \cite{guinness2024}: $46,045$ (within $24$ hours) attendance on an introduction to AI course, and $112,718$ (within $24$ hours) attendance for a mathematics course.
+\item \textbf{Tutor agent}: There are two recent Guinness World Records \cite{guinness2024}: within a window of $24$ hours, $46,045$ attendance in an introduction to AI course and $112,718$ for a mathematics course, respectively.
 These numbers show a huge demand for online education.
-MFFMs can provide scalable solutions to meet this demand.
+MFFMs can provide a scalable solution to meet this demand globally.
 For online education platforms, AI tutors equipped with the reasoning capabilities of MFFMs can provide high-quality tutoring services.
 For students, MFFMs can deliver a personalized learning experience.
-QFinben~\cite{Jaisal2024QFinBen} demonstrates that a pre-trained MFFM model with strong capabilities in undergraduate, graduate, and certificate exams would provide a scalable, personalized solution for AI tutors in business and finance.
+QFinben~\cite{Jaisal2024QFinBen} demonstrates that a pre-trained MFFM model with strong capabilities in undergraduate, graduate, and certification exams would provide a scalable, personalized solution for AI tutors in business and finance.

 \item \textbf{Robo-advisor}: Robo-advisors offer automated, algorithm-driven financial planning and investment management with minimal human intervention.
 They deliver personalized investment advice and portfolio management to individuals at a lower cost than traditional financial advisors.
 MFFMs can further enhance Robo-advisors by improving personalized interactions, integrating multimodal data for a comprehensive view of market and portfolio impacts, and providing ongoing adjustments and reminders through continuous user engagement.